ksjae/General-Text-Game-Engine/README.md

 #  General Text Game Engine

+## This is a pre-coded app.
+Ever tried to make a game, but realized you needed to learn too much?
+Well, this does the heavy lifting for you.
+The important things such as UI/UX and game logic is **done**.
+You just need to..

+1. Write the story
+2. Test
+3. Purchase the ridiculous $99/yr Apple™ developer plan and publish it

 ##  How to write the story (EN)
 ### Markdown, basically
 General Text Game Engine supports limited subsets of Markdown (all usages are depicted in this article).
 The contents here will be shown on the game itself.